jedisct1/zig-kangarootwelve

 var large_output: [128]u8 = undefined;

-For large inputs (>50MB), parallel processing can significantly improve performance:
+For large inputs (>3-10MB depending on CPU count), parallel processing can significantly improve performance:

 const allocator = std.heap.page_allocator;